TomSumner28/merchant-data/README.md

 repository root without additional configuration.

 Then open `http://localhost:5000` in your browser.
 Click “Load data from Google Sheets” to fetch the workbook and view the dashboard, or upload your own file.
+The upload form includes a basic CSRF token for protection.

 ## Limitations